raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ## Embedding Scheme Scripts in Rust Programs

-In this example, we’ll write an HTTP server in Rust and embed a Scheme script within it.
+In this example, we'll write an HTTP server in Rust and embed a Scheme script within it.

 ### Initializing the crate